Skip to main content

 • sid

-This change can be done globally or in a single project.
+That setting can be applied globally or to a single project.

 Globally